 LONDON -- Thousands of postal workers, university lecturers and schoolteachers in the U.K. were going on strike on Thursday to demand better pay and working conditions amid the country's cost-of-living crisis.

 Picket lines will be set up outside postal offices, universities and schools in one of the biggest co-ordinated walkouts this year.

-Britons have faced days of travel misery and overflowing garbage bins in recent months as unions representing multiple industries launched successive strikes.
-Lawyers, nurses, postal workers and many others have walked off the job to seek pay rises that match soaring inflation.
+Britons have faced travel misery and overflowing garbage bins in recent months as unions representing multiple industries launched successive strikes.
+Lawyers, nurses, posties and many others have walked out of their jobs to seek pay rises that match soaring inflation.
 Domestic energy bills and food costs have skyrocketed this year, driving inflation to a 41-year high of 11.1% in October.

 The latest walkouts come after the Rail, Maritime and Transport union announced Tuesday that more than 40,000 rail workers will stage fresh strikes in December and January, disrupting travel for scores of people during the busy festive season.
 The union said members will walk out for four days from Dec.
 13 and in the first week of January.

 Pubs, bars and other hospitality businesses have expressed dismay at the latest train strike announcement.

 “Continued rail strikes have had a huge impact on our hospitality sector; preventing staff from making it into work and disrupting consumers’ plans, meaning a huge drop in sales for venues across the sector," said Kate Nicholls, chief executive for the UKHospitality trade body.